roninkelt/rpgx_cgd/pages/rules/resolution_mechanic.md

 ---
 {% include JB/setup %}

+This game requires a few 10 sided dice (d10) and at least one six sided die (d6).
+References to die or dice are to the ten sided variety unless specifically noted otherwise.

-The basic mechanic is to build a pool of dice from the applicable Aptitude and Applications.
+The basic mechanic is to build a pool of dice from the applicable Aptitude, Applications and Motive.
 That pool is rolled and any dice which are 6 or greater are deemed successes.
-The number of successes is compared to the Obstacle of the Test.
+The number of successes is compared to the Test Obstacle (TO).

-Successes which are also the dice\'s maximum value are rolled again.
-This continues as long as a die rolls it\'s maximum value, being said to explode.
+Successes which are also a 10 are rolled again being said to explode.
+This continues as long as the die continues to roll it's maximum value.

-Degree of Success is the number of successes over the obstacle of the test.
-If the Degree is Zero, the test Succeeds, but a complication may be introduced.
+Successful dice over the Target Obstacle are referred to as the test's Degree of Success or sometimes Degree.
+In many cases these excess dice may be used to shorten the amount of time taken or otherwise modify the circumstances of the Test's completion.

+The Test difficulty of a task may be modified depending upon time constraints or other changes to the normal difficulty of a task.
+Anything which puts pressure on the check may increase the Obstacle.

+Failure to meet the Test Obstacle of a check doesn't necessarily mean that the character has failed, but that they may have a partial success or have the GM introduce a Complication - a development that increases the stakes and dramatic tension.

 ##Unopposed Test
-test a pool of dice against a fixed difficulty obstacle.
+This type of Test is against a fixed TO that depends exclusively on the difficulty of the task.

 If a character is strictly using Aptitudes and has no Application dice to add, then the difficulty doubles.